JoeyyScott/Gamer-Supplies/README.md

 ### Project Inception

 1. This project was created using [GitHub](https://github.com) and Code Institute's project template [here](https://github.com/Code-Institute-Org/gitpod-full-template) by clicking "Use this template".
-2. I named this project "gamer-supplies" as it is the name of company the website is for.
+2. I named this project "**gamer-supplies**" as it is the name of company the website is for.
 3. Once the repository had been created I clicked the "Gitpod" button which is a Firefox extension ([here](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/)) that creates a workspace within GitPod which is where I developed the project.
 4. Following [Code Institute's](https://codeinstitute.net/) lessons the 4 main commands I used were:
     + ```git status``` (which allows me to check which files have been modified and if any are ready to be committed)